 Abrahamic Interfaith Center

-The new Abrahamic Interfaith Center was to create a bridge of understanding between eastern and the western cultures.
-Toward this overarching mission, the client envisioned a facility on the former site of the Michael Reese Hospital, south of downtown Chicago on Lake Michigan.
-The program elements include a mosque, inter faith cultural centers, museum, hotel & apartment tower and parking plinth.
+Designed to create a bridge of understanding between eastern and the western cultures, the client envisioned a facility on the former site of the Michael Reese Hospital, south of downtown Chicago on Lake Michigan.
+The program elements included a mosque, interfaith cultural centers, museum, hotel + apartment tower, and parking plinth.

 The mosque was given a visually prominent location in a white stone courtyard at the southeast corner of the site and is the first structure that a visitor encounters as they approach the complex.
 The cultural and convention center is a four-story building that encloses the courtyard and forms the base of the tower.
 The thin, curving, hotel + apartment tower was designed to optimize views to the city and lake.

 The design of both the tower and the cultural center includes a glass skin is based upon a 12th-century Persian girih tile pattern which provides a simple modular system capable of conforming to the complex curves of the architectural forms.